Do you find your data cleaning best practices lacking? As the saying goes: Garbage in, garbage out.

 Why Data Cleaning Matters for Search

-Search emerged even more prominently following 2020 as an essential part of consumer’s shopping experiences and our work lives.
+Search emerged even more prominently following 2020 as an essential part of our shopping experiences and work lives.
 As social distancing forced more people to ecommerce and remote work, search has been central to getting us to the products and information we need.

 In any information retrieval situation, ensuring you have clean data and content before indexing is crucial to align metadata for the best end user search experience.
 Clean and standardized data ensures a search engine can find all related content easily, which is key to presenting the most relevant search results.

 The indexing step in setting up search allows us to fetch and store content in a structured manner.
 It’s important to store all data collection in a standardized way so the right information can be retrieved.
 (For example, “tennis shoes” vs. “shoes for tennis” variants can lead to “tennis shoes” ranking higher even though they describe the same thing.)